 By following the aforementioned steps, you will be able to adjust accounts receivables easily in QB.
 Also, make sure to reconcile the transactions before applying payments to the invoice.
 This will help in maintaining accuracy.

 Reconciliation statements are created after tallying transactions from a particular account with the transactions mentioned on the bank statement.
 Through reconciliation statements, you can even identify fraudulent cases such as money laundering.
-It delineates a clear picture of the flow of money and helps organizations in their journey towards success.
+It delineates a clear picture of the flow of money and helps organizations in their journey toward success.

 In any case, if you encounter a problem while adjusting account receivables in QuickBooks then feel free to contact us.